ltornyi/recipe-book-react-rag/chat/README.md

 * User: "I want something vegeterian"
     * ...step 2 produces the same query, steps 3,4,5,6,7,8 are executed as before
 * LLM: "I can recommend the Mushroom Soup, the Chickpea Risotto and the Creamy Spinach"
-* User: "From those, which is the quiest to cook?"
+* User: "From those, which is the quickest to cook?"

 At this point, step 2 produces a question like "Considering the Mushroom Soup, the Chickpea Risotto and the Creamy Spinach, which is the quickest to cook?" and the search and conversation can continue with context preserved.